 Physical Therapy Neurologic Residency

-VA Long Beach Health Care System (VALBHS) is pleased to announce the future formation of a Physical Therapy Neurologic Residency program.
-This developing program will offer a single full-time position for a one-year residency through VA Long Beach with a tentative start date of July 2023.
+VA Long Beach Health Care System (VALBHS) is pleased to announce their new Physical Therapy Neurologic Residency program has been granted candidacy.
+This program is now open for recruitment and will offer a single full-time position for a one-year residency through VA Long Beach with a tentative start date of July 2023.

 Mission Statement: Provide evidence-based education to Neurologic Physical Therapy Residents that accelerates their professional growth, knowledge, and problem-solving skills in an interdisciplinary environment.
 Produce the next generation of patient-centered clinical specialists who can treat the whole individual throughout the continuum of care, who value lifelong learning, and who provide highly skilled patient care for Veterans with neurologic conditions and the community.
 Demonstrate continual improvement efforts by implementing key initiatives to meet the unique needs of the Veteran population throughout residency.